ph0ngt3p/deep-speaker/README.md

 **Those steps are only required if you want to re-train the model.
 Instead, if you just want to perform an inference with a pre-trained network, you can skip and go to the generation section.**

 The first step generates the cache for the audio files.
 Caching usually involves sampling the WAV files at 8KHz and trimming the silences.
-The task took roughly 10min on my server (i7 8770K).

 ```
 python cli.py --regenerate_full_cache --multi_threading --cache_output_dir $CACHE_DIR --audio_dir $AUDIO_DIR
 ```

 The second step generates the inputs used in the softmax pre-training and the embeddings training.
 Everything is cached to make the training smoother and faster.
 In a nutshell, MFCC windows randomly sampled from the audio cached files and put in a unified pickle file.
-The task took roughly 15min on my server (i7 8770K).

 ```
 python cli.py --generate_training_inputs --multi_threading --cache_output_dir $CACHE_DIR --audio_dir $AUDIO_DIR